airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 editor exactly as written, with the filename `exit.s`.
 The program follows.
 Don\'t worry about not understanding it.
 This section only deals with typing it in and running it.
-In [Outline of an Assembly Language Program](#assemblyoutline) we will describe how it works.
+In [Outline of an Assembly Language Program](#outline-of-an-assembly-language-program) we will describe how it works.

     EXIT-S

-What you have typed in is called the *source codesource code*.
+What you have typed in is called the *source code*.
 Source code is the human-readable form of a program.
-In order to transform it into a program that a computer can run, we need to *assembleassemble* and *linklink* it.
+In order to transform it into a program that a computer can run, we need to *assemble* and *link* it.

 The first step is to *assemble* it.
 Assembling is the process that transforms what you typed into instructions for the machine.
 The machine itself only reads sets of numbers, but humans prefer words.
-An *assembly languageassembly language* is a more human-readable form of the instructions a computer understands.
+An *assembly language* is a more human-readable form of the instructions a computer understands.
 Assembling transforms the human-readable file into a machine-readable one.
 To assembly the program type in the command

     as exit.s -o exit.o

-`as``as` is the command which runs the assembler, `exit.s` is the source filesource file, and `-o exit.o` tells the assemble to put its output in the file `exit.o`. `exit.o` is an *object fileobject file*.
+`as` is the command which runs the assembler, `exit.s` is the source file, and `-o exit.o` tells the assemble to put its output in the file `exit.o`. `exit.o` is an *object file*.
 An object file is code that is in the machine\'s language, but has not been completely put together.
 In most large programs, you will have several source files, and you will convert each one into an object file.
-The *linker*linker is the program that is responsible for putting the object files together and adding information to it so that the kernel knows how to load and run it.
+The *linker* is the program that is responsible for putting the object files together and adding information to it so that the kernel knows how to load and run it.
 In our case, we only have one object file, so the linker is only adding the information to enable it to run.
-To *linklink* the file, enter the command
+To *link* the file, enter the command

     ld exit.o -o exit